enkidevs/curriculum/JavaScript/Ecmascript 2015/how-to-create-promises.md

 Let's pretend we want to call an external service to get a value and on successful completion log the returned value to the console.

-Note Instead of actually calling an external service we will use the setTimeout method to delay the return 2 seconds simulating making a remote call.
+Instead of actually calling an external service we will use the **setTimeout** method to delay the return 2 seconds simulating making a remote call.

 ```
-var p = new Promise(function(resolve, reject) {
+var p =
+new Promise(function(resolve, reject) {
  console.log("run immediately");
  setTimeout(function(){ resolve("enki")}, 2000);
-}).then(function(result){console.log(result)});
+})
+.then(function(result){
+ console.log(result)
+});
 //logs run immediately
 //logs enki after 2 secs
 ```

 We declared a new promise supplying a function with two arguments resolve and reject.

 Next we used setTimeout to asynchronously call the resolve function after two seconds passing the value enki.

 When resolve was called after two seconds we then logged this value to the console.

 It is important to note that you cannot cancel a promise once it's being processed and you cant check on its current state either.

-Next let's look at how to indicate something went wrong in the promise.
+Next let's look at how to indicate something went wrong..

 ---